friedrith/friedrith/README.md

 # Hi there, I'm Thibault Friedrich 👋

-I am a French frontend/React developer living in Montréal 🍁 .
+I am a French frontend/React developer living in Montréal 🍁.
 I love everything about science-fiction and Ux Design.

-I am available as a new position in remote from Montréal.
-Let's discuss if you need a senior developer able to work fast and clean:
+I am currently looking for a new position as a Senior Frontend Developer in Montréal or full-remote.
+Let's discuss if you need a developer able to work fast and clean:

 - [Portfolio](https://thibaultfriedrich.io)